techycs18/human-recognition-whatsapp-notification/README.md

 export TWILIO_ACCOUNT_SID='COPY_YOUR_TWILIO_ACCOUNT_SID'
 export TWILIO_AUTH_TOKEN='COPY_TWILIO_AUTH_TOKEN'
 ```
-This will make sure twilio whatsapp API to work properly on our local-machine.
+- This will make sure twilio whatsapp API to work properly on our local-machine.
 For TWILIO_ACCOUNT_SID and TWILIO_AUTH_TOKEN refer [Twilio Console](https://www.twilio.com/console)(Create twilio account if not created already)
+- Also change the `TO_NUMBER` in `conf.json` to the phone number you wish to recieve msg on.
+- You first need to connect that number to twilio via [Twilio Testing Sandbox](https://www.twilio.com/console/sms/whatsapp/learn)(see: Set Up Your Testing Sandbox)

 - Once all the setup is done run the following in sequence:
 ```
 python face_extract_embedding.py